enkodellc/blazorboilerplate/README.md

 - Go back to the Origin: BlazorBoilerplate was built off of [BlazorWithIdentity](https://github.com/stavroskasidis/BlazorWithIdentity) so first step is to run this and try and publish.
 The reasoning is that this is a very lean project to reduce the amount of code and resources requiring debugging.
 - If still failing get on [Gitter BlazorBoilerplate](https://gitter.im/blazorboilerplate/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge) for Blazor Boilerplate or  [Gitter aspnet/Blazor](https://gitter.im/aspnet/Blazor?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).
+- Debugging is very limited on Webassembly / Client-side Blazor, which this project is.
+Look at the "Dual" branch for SSB / CSB options.
+It may be a bit outdated.

 ### Docker Support
 - Looking for additional help with Docker documentation and steps.
 Would like to include the files but keep the project lean enough that if someone wants to use